jdelacruzjr/VBA-challenge/README.md

 ' I uploaded this README.md file to accompany my submission

-' I created a shareable link to my repository and submitted that link to <https://bootcampspot-v2.com>
+' I created this shareable link to my repository <https://github.com/jdelacruzjr/VBA-challenge.git> and submitted that link to <https://bootcampspot-v2.com>

 ' The VBA code is designed to run on every worksheet with just one execution